Odelysida/odelysida/readme.md

 <h1>Welcome to Odelyzid`s GitHub Profile</h1>
 <p1><i>Not only makes music, also creates coffee and narkotik-infused codes..</i></p1>

-<pre>Reality is an Illusion, everything is made up somehow... or at least scripted 😏</pre>
 <br>
 <h2 style="color: orange;">🔬 Personal Projects ⚛️</h2>
 <ul>